rails/rails/guides/source/getting_started.md

 If it says something like "Rails 4.2.0", you are ready to continue.

-TIP: There are some performance and incompatibility issues with Ruby in Windows environments.
-Some developers do not recommend developing Ruby apps on Windows.
-But if you are just learning, do not worry by now, you shouldn't have problems following this tutorial.

 ### Creating the Blog Application

 Rails comes with a number of scripts called generators that are designed to make